ORESoftware/hr4R/README.md

 ######the steps for clientside hot-reloading are:

-1.  gulp watchers listen for filesystem changes
+1.  gulp.js watchers listen for filesystem changes
 2.  socket.io server in gulpfile sends a message to all browser clients with the path of the file that changed
 3.  client deletes cache representing that file/module, and re-requires it (using AJAX to pull it from the server filesystem)
 4.  front-end app is configured / designed to re-evaluate all references to the modules that it wishes to hot-reload, in this case, only JS views, templates and CSS are